UnderscorePoY/pokemon-routetwo/README.md

 ○ Usual update.

+**`[2023/07/02]`**
+○ Added DV variation in battles with options `-dvvariation` and `-dvvariationcrit`.
+○ Added burn for player in battles with option `-xburn`.
+○ Added automatic handling of self-hit damage when a Pokémon has a move that can confuse.

 **`[2021/01/19]`**
 ○ Added proper Flail handling.
-○ Added stage 6 of Rollout to mirror the Defense Curl combo.
+○ Added stage 6 of Rollout to emulate the Defense Curl combo.
 ○ Fixed move names when weather applies.